 If you are buying the flat jointly with your son and your name will also be on the title deeds, then the purchase would be subject to ADS.

-If you have a question about property tax, or any other aspect of buying or selling a home, get in touch with Warners today on 0131 667 0232 or by emailing firstname.lastname@example.org and one of our expert team will be delighted to help.
+If you are thinking about buying a property we would be delighted to discuss any aspect of your purchase or sale.
+Get in touch with Warners today on 0131 662 4747 or by emailing firstname.lastname@example.org and one of our friendly team will be delighted to do our best to assist.